Jordan: Launch Customer for AH-6i ARH Helicopter?

 Feb 13/12: A Rotor & Wing report says that:

 “Tilton can also see further military riches on the horizon as Boeing pushes the AH-6i into the world market as a mini-Apache “with attitude.”
 There is a first order of 24 aircraft with more to follow.”

 The same day, Boeing officials say that Saudi Arabia has signed a preliminary LoA, but that’s for 36 helicopters, and isn’t a final order yet.
 Jordan is the other country publicly mentioned in conjunction with the AH-6i, and the 24-helicopter order she’s referencing could be Jordanian.
 It isn’t clear at this point.

-March 13/11: MD Helicopters, Inc. announces [PDF] “significant” progress on a contract to collaborate on the production of the Boeing AH-6i Light Attack/Reconnaissance Helicopter for the worldwide market.
-Consistent with the Memorandum of Agreement signed in July, 2010, both companies are now finalizing a Long Term Requirements Contract for the Boeing AH-6i.
+March 13/11: MD Helicopters, Inc. announces [PDF] “significant” progress on a contract to collaborate with Boeing on the production of AH-6i armed scout helicopters for the worldwide market.
+Both companies are now finalizing a Long Term Requirements Contract for the Boeing AH-6i.

 The AH-6is appear to be slotted into a border security role, with a secondary role as lead-ins and supplements to whatever design is selected to replace Jordan’s AH-1 Cobra attack/scout helicopters.
 Jane’s | Shephard Group.